Pam Sorenson

-Pam Sorenson (born March 3, 1986) is a female American mixed martial artist who competes in Featherweight division of Bellator MMA.
-She has previously competed in Invicta Fighting Championships, where she is the former Invicta FC Featherweight Championship.
-As of September 27, 2022, she is #5 in the Bellator Women's Featherweight Rankings.
+Pam Sorenson (born March 3, 1986) is a female retired American mixed martial artist who competed in Featherweight division.
+She has previously competed in Bellator MMA and Invicta Fighting Championships, where she is the former Invicta FC Featherweight Championship.

 Background

 Sorenson was born in Blaine, Minnesota, United States.
 She started picked up kickboxing class to lose weight after suffering a period of depression due to a passing of her best friend.
 Sorenson began competing in kickboxing shortly later.

 Mixed martial arts career

 Early career

-Sorenson started her professional mixed martial arts career in 2015.
+After a 5-1 amateur record, Sorenson started her professional mixed martial arts career in 2015.
 She fought all her fights under King of the Cage promotion prior joined Invicta Fighting Championships, amassing a record of 4-1.

 Invicta Fighting Championships

 Sorenson made her promotional debut on November 18, 2016, at Invicta FC 20: Evinger vs. Kunitskaya against Jessica-Rose Clark.
 She won the fight via split decision.

 Her next fight was on May 20, 2017, at Invicta FC 23: Porto vs. Niedźwiedź.
 She faced Ediane Gomes in a featherweight bout and she lost the fight in split decision.